eladtpro/azure-aks-scaler/README.md

 > To use this GitHub Action, you'll need to create the *AZURE_CREDENTIALS* secret in your repository.
 The *AZURE_CREDENTIALS* secret should contain your Azure service principal credentials in JSON format.

 > ###### GitHub Action for Azure Login
-> [GitHub Action for Azure Login](https://github.com/marketplace/actions/azure-login#github-action-for-azure-login) Authenticate to Azure using OIDC and run your Az CLI or Az PowerShell based actions or scripts. github.com/Azure/Actions.
+> [GitHub Action for Azure Login](https://github.com/marketplace/actions/azure-login#github-action-for-azure-login) Authenticate to Azure using OIDC and run your Az CLI or Az PowerShell-based actions or scripts. github.com/Azure/Actions.
 > With the [Azure Login](https://github.com/Azure/login/blob/master/action.yml) Action, you can do an Azure login using [Azure Managed Identities and Azure service principal](https://github.com/Azure/login/blob/master/action.yml) to run Az CLI and Azure PowerShell scripts.
 > `creds`: The parameter ***`creds`*** takes the Azure service principal created in the particular cloud to connect (Refer to the [Configure a service principal with a secret](https://github.com/marketplace/actions/azure-login#configure-a-service-principal-with-a-secret) section below for details).
 > ```